 The Agency has statutory authority to enforce the terms of a collective bargaining agreement.
-All agreements must contain a grievance/arbitration procedure, which the parties must exhaust before filing a petition to enforce the agreement (CBA).
-There were no CBA petitions filed in 2019 and one CBA was resolved in 2019 that had been filed in 2016.
+Under the statute, all agreements must contain a grievance/arbitration procedure, which the parties must exhaust before filing a petition to enforce the agreement (CBA).
+There was one petition to enforce the agreement filed in 2020 and one petition to enforce the agreement was resolved in 2020.